sirMasterEgg/Dataset/README.md

 # Dataset Collection
-This is my dataset collection from my exercis
+This is my dataset collection from my exercise